kwaboad/odin-recipes/README.md

 # odin-recipes
-This is a practical website consisting of a main index page that links to three recipes.
-It is not yet styled.
+This is a simple html5 and css3 website consisting of three delicious recipes.